masq/Blog/getting-started-in-infosec.md

 And, you're _not_ dumb per se, but you are certainly ignorant.
 You're ignorant in that you've not yet had the chance to learn this thing.
 That's okay.
 Everyone _must_ start somewhere.

+Honestly, it's also hard to get over this, particularly for those of us who were blessed enough

 Now, that's just within yourself, there is also the difficulty of the other people in the field.
 They will also be intimidating.
 Why?
 A variety of reasons.